 - Women in Math.
 Topics have included: implicit and institutionalized bias; affirmative action; succeeding as a woman in a STEM field; mentor networks; how to be a good ally.

 - Impostor Syndrome.
 What is it, whom does it affect (spoiler: lots of us!), and how do you address it?
-How can we help each other address imposter syndrome, at camp and after?
+How can we help each other address impostor syndrome, at camp and after?

 - Life After Mathcamp.
 We call this "Future of You": it's a discussion about opportunities during and after high school.